Securing name resolution in the IoT: DNS over CoAP: Introduction

-\item We design the \ac{DoC} protocol, which efficiently embeds the DNS semantics into the rich feature set of the \ac{CoAP} protocol suite to enable end-to-end protection, block-wise transfer, group communication, caching, as well as an option for compression. (\cref{sec:doc})
+\item We design the DNS over CoAP~(DoC), which efficiently embeds the DNS semantics into the rich feature set of the CoAP protocol suite to enable end-to-end protection, block-wise transfer, group communication, caching, as well as an option for compression. (\cref{sec:doc})